LucianoDeben/5ARIP10-ITP-T3G3/README.md

 This project is developed using Python and pip for package management.
 Ensure you have the following installed on your system:

 - Python 3.7 or higher

+## Project Structure

+- `src/`: Contains the source code for the project, including the Streamlit app and AI models.
+- `test/`: Contains unit tests for the project.
+- `models/`: Directory for storing AI model files (Note: due to size, models might need to be downloaded separately.
+Instructions below).
+- `requirements.txt`: Lists all Python dependencies required for the project.

+## Data

+This project uses publicly available datasets provided by The Cancer Imaging Archive (TCIA).
+To access these datasets, please head to the corresponding webpage [TCIA TACE Dataset](https://www.cancerimagingarchive.net/collection/hcc-tace-seg/).

 ### Installation